nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <span style="font-size: large; color: #e46c0a">Design Considerations:</span>
 **Aspect: The scope at which the command changes all guests' `isRoomClean` statuses**
 * Alternative 1: Allow `markroomsunclean` command to operate only on the last shown list instead of the entire list.
-This is to standardise how edits are made across the commands (e.g. edit and delete).
+This is to standardise how edits are made across the commands (e.g. `edit` and `delete`).
   * Pros: This might be more intuitive for users, as `edit` and `delete` commands work only on the last shown lists.
   * Cons: User is unable to change all the guests' `isRoomClean` statuses in a single command.
 * Alternative 2 (current choice): Allow `markroomsunclean` command to change all guests' `isRoomClean` statuses in GuestBook instead of the last shown list.
   * Pros: User is able to change all the guests' `isRoomClean` statuses in a single command.
-  * Cons: There is less flexibility in marking groups of guests' room as unclean.
+  * Cons: There is less flexibility in marking groups of guests' rooms as unclean.

 Taking into consideration the context of GuestBook that operates for small hotels, it is unlikely to have a case in which the user has to mark different groups of guests' `isRoomClean` statuses differently as the types of rooms as mostly homogenous.
 Hence, we decided to proceed with Alternative 2.